g3th/File-Manipulation/README.md

 # File-Manipulation

-These are various scripts to manipulate files on either Windows or Linux.
+## Various scripts to manipulate files on either Windows or Linux.

-These scripts were created to move downloaded movies/series for Plex.
+**Note:** *These scripts were created to move downloaded movies/series for Plex.*

 Examples: